 PHYS 3602 offered every fall and spring

-PHYS 3603 offered fall, spring all years, and summer first half (odd years)
+PHYS 3603 offered fall, spring all years, and summer session A (odd years)

 PHYS 4115 offered every fall and spring

-PHYS 4305 offered fall, spring all years, and summer second half (even years)
+PHYS 4305 offered fall, spring all years, and summer session B (even years)

 PHYS 4621 offered fall (even years) and spring (odd years)

-PHYS 4623 offered fall (even years) and summer first half (even years)
+PHYS 4623 offered fall (even years) and summer session A (even years)

 PHYS 4651 offered fall (odd years) and spring (odd years)